cmendon/cloud-adoption-framework.pt-br/docs/ready/azure-setup-guide/govern-org-compliance.md

 ---
-title: Governança, segurança e conformidade no Azure
+title: Governança, segurança e conformidade do Azure
-description: Saiba como configurar governança, segurança e conformidade para o seu ambiente do Azure.
+description: Use o Cloud Adoption Framework para o Azure para saber como configurar a governança, a segurança e a conformidade para o seu ambiente do Azure.
 author: tvuylsteke
 ms.author: kfollis
 ms.date: 09/27/2019